dataarjun/Training_Contents/README.md

 https://www.notion.so/Agile-Case-Study-946fcc5a8d794eefb40f0e37e82dcbda

 Using the cases study given, create simple process flow diagram.
-You can use slide or word or anhytool for creating the diagram.
+You can use slide or word or any tool ( ex. lucid chart(https://lucid.app/)) for creating the diagram.

 #### Sprints
 - Sprints are development cycles for Scrum